Health Administration Programs by State

 Health Administration Licensing Requirements Across States

 Most states don’t require a license to work as a health administrator—your degree is the only qualification you need.
 Virtually all states, however, require a license to work as a nursing home or long-term care administrator and/or administrator in training.
-Georgia, Maine, and Wisconsin are
+Georgia, Maine, and Wisconsin are exceptions.

 Individual state boards determine the requirements for each state and also govern the National Association of Long Term Care Administrator Boards (NAB), which is the organization that creates and administers the Nursing Home Administrators (NHA) national examination and oversees the continuing education protocols.
 Licensure is not cheap.
 The core exam alone costs $300, but that price can increase by more than $100 if supplementary tests are required.
 It’s important to note that most states protect the vulnerable patient populations in nursing homes and long-term care facilities by running criminal background checks on license applicants.
 Visit the NAB to find out more about your state’s licensure requirements.

 The NAB also administers something called the Health Services Executive (HSE) qualification, a high-level credential that allows health administrators to practice in a broad variety of health care fields and services, including nursing homes and assisted-living facilities.
-As of today,
+As of today, 12 states recognize and accept the HSE qualification.

 Transferring Health Administration Licenses Across States